Sizing multimodal suspensions with differential dynamic microscopy: Results: scaling of DDM Signal with particle size

 For the largest particles, $A(k)$ increases with $R$ slower than $R^3$, even after correcting for form factor effect, Fig.~\ref{fgr:scalingBF}b.
-Such deviations are not unexpected, because beyond a certain point the convolution of the point spread function with the particle form factor, Eq.~\ref{eq:DICF_OTF}, is no longer sufficient to describe the particle's appearance.
+As already suggested at the end of Section \ref{sec:PolydisperseDDM}, this is not unexpected as several assumptions of our simple model start to fail.